1. CREDIT CARD DEBT

 Secured credit card rewards

-Just because you’re using a secured credit card doesn’t mean you can’t enjoy a few credit card rewards.
-Remember that if you carry a balance, the interest you pay will wipe out the value of the rewards you earn.
-But if you’re planning to pay off your charges every month and avoid paying interest, a rewards card can be a smart way to make your credit card work for you instead of the other way around.
+Note that if you carry a balance, the interest you pay will wipe out some or all of the value of the rewards you earn.
+But if you’re planning to pay off your charges every month and avoid paying interest, a rewards card could be a smart way to make your credit card work for you instead of the other way around.

 Example: The Discover it secured credit card offers unlimited cash back on your purchases.